EcoJulia/Phylo.jl/docs/src/man/plotting.md

 (skipping nodes not in the Dict).

-To demonstrate, let's start by defining a custom function for evolving a trait on the phylogeny accoding to Brownian motion, using the utility funciton `map_depthfirst`
+To demonstrate, let's start by defining a custom function for evolving a trait on the phylogeny according to Brownian motion, using the utility function `map_depthfirst`
 ```@example plotting
 evolve(tree) = map_depthfirst((val, node) -> val + randn(), 0., tree, Float64)